caleb531/automata/README.md

 state and also from each state to itself.
 To accommodate this, transitions can be regular expressions and `None` also in addition to normal symbols.

-`GNFA` is modified with respect to `NFA` in the following parameters.
+`GNFA` is modified with respect to `NFA` in the following parameters:

 1. `final_state`: a string (single state).
 2. `transitions`: (its structure is changed from `NFA`) a `dict` consisting of the transitions for each state except `final_state`.
 Each key is a state name and each value is `dict`